About the Firm · Stephen H. Lebovitz

 The Insurance Company’s First Offer Is Not Their Best Offer

-This is one of the most consistent things I have observed across thirty-five years of personal injury practice.
+This is one of the most consistent things I have observed across over thirty-five years of personal injury practice.
 The first offer reflects what the insurer believes you will accept, not what the claim is worth.
 They make early offers because early settlements close files before the full extent of injuries is known, before liability is fully investigated, and before the claimant has representation.

 I am not suggesting that every claim is worth more than the first offer.
 Some are not.
 But the offer made in the first weeks after an accident is almost never made with complete information about the injuries, the treatment course, or the long-term consequences.
 Accepting it closes the file permanently.
 What develops after that is the claimant’s problem, not the insurer’s.